Shop and Save on New York State Health Insurance

 Diet pills aren’t magic

-There are no short cuts to losing weight.
+There are no shortcuts to losing weight.
 No pill can accomplish what hard work and dedication can do.
 Some prescription diet pills can help patients lose weight with close physician supervision.
 Manufacturers of OTC diet pills make outrageous claims about their products which may be unreliable because they are not reviewed by the FDA.
 Diet pills may pave the way for a lifestyle change, but nothing beats healthy diet and regular exercise.

 Some diet pills do help